Vnon246/ArduClock/README.md

 Vnon246

-*ArduClock also requires SmartSwitch to work!
+*Some features also requires SmartSwitch to work!
 Remember to check SmartSwitch proyect before to learn about this paralel proyect

 https://github.com/Vnon246/SmartSwitch

 # Releases